niklasfrykholm/blog/2012/bitsquid-foundation-library.md

 Personally I like this minimalistic approach.
 If I want to keep non-POD data in a collection, I prefer to store it as pointers anyway, so I have control over when and how the data is constructed and destroyed.
 I don't like those things happening "behind my back".
 You may disagree of course, but in that case you are probably happy to use STL (or boost).

-Another example of choosing minimalism is the *Hash&lt;T>* class.
+Another example of choosing minimalism is the *Hash<T>* class.
 The hash uses a fixed key type which is a *uint64_t*.
 If you want to use a key that doesn't fit into 64 bits, you have to hash it yourself before using it to access the data.

 ### And more?